ArcticSnow/TopoPyScale/README.md

   - [x] create small examples from a small dataset avail in the library
   - [ ] If readme is not enough, then make a ReadTheDoc
   - [ ] make sure all functions and class have explicit docstring
+  - [ ] describe `config.ini` variables
+  - [ ] short description of `topoclass` structure
+  - [ ] example of downscaling without `topoclass`
+  - [ ] write about about available forcing datasets

 ## Design

 1. Inputs
     - Climate data from reanalysis (ERA5, etc)
-    - Climate data from future projections (CORDEX)
+    - Climate data from future projections (CORDEX) (not avail.)
-    - DEM from local source, or fetch from public repository: SRTM, ArcticDEM
+    - DEM from local source, or fetch from public repository: SRTM, ArcticDEM, ASTER
 2. Run TopoScale
     - compute derived values (from DEM)
     - toposcale (k-mean clustering)
-    - interpolation (bilinear, inverse square dist.) (interpolation optional only if output as gridded data)
+    - interpolation (bilinear, inverse square dist.)
 3. Output
     - Cryogrid format
     - FSM format